Nursing

 NUR 694 prepares students to develop a comprehensive database, including physical, gestational, developmental, behavioral, cultural/social, and family assessment using clinical techniques and appropriate diagnostic tests.
 Students are also introduced to the diagnostic reasoning process for the purpose of establishing differential diagnoses.
 The knowledge, skills, and abilities learned provide a foundation for development as advanced generalists or as advanced practice nurses in primary and/or acute settings as they begin to diagnose acute, chronic, and episodic health problems or responses to health problems for individuals and families.
 The course includes 60 hours of laboratory experience.
 P: NUR 607, NUR 650.
 P or CO: NUR 756 for Family and Adult Gerontology Acute Care tracks.

-NUR 702 offers student an intensive exploration of various neonatal conditions, ranging from genetic and chromosome abnormalities to immunological, endocrine/metabolic, renal and genital, musculoskeletal, hepatic, and EENT disorders.
-The course places special emphasis on the extremely low birth weight infant and ethical/legal considerations.
-It provides and overview of the management strategies and diagnostic techniques used in the assessment and care of some of the more complex neonatal diseases, the care of the fragile child and primary care and management of infants and children 0-2 years.
+NUR 702 is a continuation of didactic content designed to provide students with an in-depth study of many neonatal conditions, including genetic and chromosome abnormalities and immunological, endocrine/metabolic, renal, genital, musculoskeletal, hepatic, and EENT disorders.
+Special emphasis is placed on the extremely low birth weight infant and ethical/legal considerations.
+The course provides an overview of the management strategies and diagnostic techniques used in the assessment and care of some of the more complex neonatal diseases, the care of the fragile child and primary care and management of infants and children 0-2 years.
 P: NUR 643; CO: NUR 753 or NUR 855:D (Neonatal track).

 NUR 703.
 Psychiatric Mental Health across the Lifespan I. 4 credits.
 SU